-So, anyways, as I was growing up in this white family, the abuse started at a young age, and the stepfather did sexual things, being raped, run out of towns because I'm Native, losing my kids because I'm Native and, you know, start to -- you react on this like a rebound, 1 2 like, you know, because of my family life and growing up, now I'm -- now losing my kids.
+So, anyways, as I was growing up in this white family, the abuse started at a young age, and the stepfather did sexual things, being raped, run out of towns because I'm Native, losing my kids because I'm Native and, you know, start to -- you react on this like a rebound, 1 like, you know, because of my family life and growing up, 2 now I'm -- now losing my kids.
 I vented out in a way, I 3 found drugs, and I thought that was the answer.
-So, I 4 5 ended up going down, but to me, it was numbing the pain and I was okay with it.
-6 7 As years went by, I realized that, you know, 8 I needed help and that -- then I finally met Mona for the first time out in B.C.
-She's my real aunt and I was, you 9 know, thrilled.
-I was like, holy shit, this is my real 10 11 aunt.
+So, I 4 ended up going down, but to me, it was numbing the pain and 5 6 I was okay with it.
+As years went by, I realized that, you know, 7 I needed help and that -- then I finally met Mona for the 8 9 first time out in B.C.
+She's my real aunt and I was, you know, thrilled.
+I was like, holy shit, this is my real 10 aunt.
 I met Tracey, my half-sister, her daughter, Winona.
-I think that was it.
+11 I think that was it.
 And, you know, just those three or 12 four people, I was like, holy shit; you know?
-This is my 13 14 biological family.
+This is my 13 biological family.
 You know, wow, this is real family.
-And, as the years went by, I've met today -- I was looking 15 really forward to meeting more of my family.
-You know, 16 this is family to me because the connection is there, we 17 love each other, she's my inspiration, we have a strength; 18 right?
+14 15 And, as the years went by, I've met today -- I was looking really forward to meeting more of my family.
+You know, 16 17 this is family to me because the connection is there, we love each other, she's my inspiration, we have a strength; 18 right?
 All of us combined.
 We learn from each other, like 19 Mona said, a community where we become really strong, 20 that's what I do believe.
-21 22 Today, I've also met -- what's her name first time and, you know, I'm just so excited about it.
-I -- you know, I love them all even though I haven't met them because growing up, like I said, in an abusive, adopted home and having your real heritage hidden for all those years, and all the abuse and bullshit you went through, and then you reunite with your real family, and -- you can't imagine what that feels like.
+21 Today, I've also met -- what's her name 22 again?
+Debbie.
+Debbie, twice now, Danielle and the lady 23 24 in the back there.
+I forgot your name.
+Pardon?
+Tracey.
+So, yes, that's like two people more that I've met for the 25 first time and, you know, I'm just so excited about it.
+I

+-- you know, I love them all even though I haven't met them because growing up, like I said, in an abusive, adopted home and having your real heritage hidden for all those years, and all the abuse and bullshit you went through, and then you reunite with your real family, and -- you can't imagine what that feels like.
 It just -- you know, you melt because here's somebody that's going to love you, these people, because, you know, that's me.
-They're --we're connected, we're family.
+They're -we're connected, we're family.